webiny/docs.webiny.com/docs/webiny/contributing.md

 ### Glossary

-In order to make the documentation pages as clear as possible, throughout all of the topics, we are trying to stick to a set of standardized terms.
+In order to make the documentation pages as clear as possible, throughout all the topics, we are trying to stick to a set of standardized terms.
 Below is the list of terms (alphabetically sorted) that contributors should use when referencing different parts of Webiny.

 #### Terms